zsquareplusc/lttp-backup/README.txt

   support backing up via protocols like ssh, ftp etc. Typically the target will be a USB disk or memory stick but it also works well with storage in the network, e.g. a NAS mounted via NFS.
-- XXX Symbolic links can not be checked for modifications and are therefore always copied.
 - Time stamps are stored in microsecond resolution (some file systems allow higher accuracy, if this is need by the application, do not use this backup tool).
 Change detection works at a resolution of 10µs (this should not be a